Aparajito: Awards and nominations

-Accolades and legacy
+Accolades

 In 1992, Sight & Sound (the British Film Institute's film magazine) ranked The Apu Trilogy at No. 88 in its Critics' Poll of all-time greatest films, while Aparajito itself was ranked separately at No. 127 on the same list.
 In 2002, a combined list of Sight & Sound critics' and directors' poll results included Aparajito in its top 160.
-In 1998, the Asian film magazine Cinemaya's critics' poll of all-time greatest films ranked The Apu Trilogy at No. 7 on the list.
+In 1998, the Asian film magazine Cinemaya's critics' poll of all-time greatest films ranked The Apu Trilogy at No. 7.
 In 1999, The Village Voice ranked The Apu Trilogy at No. 54 in its Top 250 "Best Films of the Century" list, based on a poll of critics.
 In 2001, film critic Roger Ebert included The Apu Trilogy in his list of "100 Great Movies" of all time.
-In 2005, The Apu Trilogy was included in Time magazine's All-Time 100 Greatest Movies list.
+In 2005, The Apu Trilogy was included in Time's All-Time 100 Movies list.

+Legacy

-Smaran Ghosal who played the role of adolescent Apu, at the age of 14, did only one more film, documentary Rabindranath Tagore (1961), also made by Ray, where he played young Rabindranath Tagore.
+Smaran Ghosal, who, at the age of 14, played the role of adolescent Apu, only appeared in one more film, the documentary Rabindranath Tagore (1961), also made by Ray, in which he played a young Rabindranath Tagore.
 Smaran died in 2008 in Kolkata, at the age of 64.

-Aparajito was preceded by Pather Panchali (1955) and followed by Apur Sansar (The World of Apu) in 1959.
-Together, the three films constitute the Apu trilogy.
-Pather Panchali portrays the childhood of Apu in their ancestral house.
+Pather Panchali (1955), Aparajito, and Apur Sansar (The World of Apu) (1959) together constitute The Apu Trilogy.
+Pather Panchali portrays the childhood of Apu in his family's ancestral house.
 Apur Sansar depicts Apu's adult life, his reaction to his wife's premature death, and his final bonding with his son whom he abandoned as an infant.
 Ray did not initially plan to make a trilogy: he decided to make the third film only after being asked about the possibility of a trilogy at the 1957 Venice Film Festival, where Aparajito won the Golden Lion.
-The film is considered as the richest of three in terms of its characterization.
-Apur Panchali (2014) is a Bengali film directed by Kaushik Ganguly, which depicts the real-life story of Subir Bannerjee, the actor who portrayed Apu in Pather Panchali.
+Aparajito has been called the richest film of the trilogy in terms of its characterization.

 According to Michael Sragow of The Atlantic Monthly in 1994: "The youthful coming-of-age dramas that have flooded art houses since the mid-fifties owe a tremendous debt to the Apu trilogy, which Terrence Rafferty has rightly called 'cinema's purest Bildungsroman'".
-Across the world, filmmakers such as Martin Scorsese, James Ivory, Abbas Kiarostami, Elia Kazan and Wes Anderson have been influenced by The Apu Trilogy, with many others (such as Kurosawa) praising the work.
-After Aparajito, Ray went on to make 35 more films, including feature films, documentaries and shorts.
-He worked on scripting, casting, scoring, cinematography, art direction, editing and designing his own credit titles and publicity material.
-He developed a distinctive style of film-making based on visual lyricism and strong humanism, as in his Apu trilogy.
-Thus Ray established himself as an auteur of cinema.
+Across the world, filmmakers such as Martin Scorsese, James Ivory, Abbas Kiarostami, Elia Kazan, and Wes Anderson have been influenced by The Apu Trilogy, with many others (such as Kurosawa) praising the work.
+After Aparajito, Ray went on to make 35 more films, including feature films, documentaries, and shorts.
+He worked on scripting, casting, scoring, cinematography, art direction, editing, and designing his own credit titles and publicity material, developing a distinctive style of film-making based on visual lyricism and strong humanism, as in his Apu trilogy, and established himself as an auteur of cinema.